Barbarioli/sociome/README.md

+# Sociome

-# Sociome repository containing dataset and models for the project
+Repository containing dataset and models for the project